ray-project/ray/doc/source/serve/key-concepts.rst

 might need to maintain some state (like a model).
 For both functions and classes (that take as input Flask Requests), you'll need to define them as backends to Ray Serve.
+You can specify arguments to be passed to class constructors in ``serve.create_backend``, shown below.

 It's important to note that Ray Serve places these backends in individual worker processes, which are replicas of the model.